improvedk/improve.dk/source/_posts/sparse-column-storage-ndash-the-sparse-vector/sparse-column-storage-ndash-the-sparse-vector.md

 Next up we have the green part – again storing two bytes per column, this time the offsets in the sparse vector. **<span style="color: #008000;">0x0010</span>** == 16, **<span style="color: #008000;">0x0014</span>** == 20.

 Finally we have the values themselves.
-We know that the first column has an ID of 3 and it’s data ends et offset 16.
+We know that the first column has an ID of 3 and it's data ends et offset 16.
 Since the first 12 bytes are made up of the header, the actual values are stored in bytes 13-16: **0x00000003** == 3.
-The second value ends at offset 20, meaning it’s stored in bytes 17-20: **0x000004d2** == 1.234.
+The second value ends at offset 20, meaning it's stored in bytes 17-20: **0x000004d2** == 1.234.

 ### Correlating sparse vector values with sys.columns

 Now that we have the values, we just need to correlate them with the columns whose value they store.
-Let’s select the columns in our Sparse table:
+Let's select the columns in our Sparse table:

 ```sql
 SELECT